cunning-weasel/cunning-weasel-GitHub-Page/blog/2025/Jan/Architecture.md

 One of my past-projects was to develop a data interface.
 This needed to be a live PoC of how they could manage a bunch of data between multiple systems.
 The initial requirements suggested a standard REST api and sqlite.
 Through exploration of the problem domain, I found that the real need was processing thousands of data points simultaneously.
 Early prototying with revealed this, and so lead me to implement a message queue architecture.
 You know the type.
 Api rate limits and batches on the Db.
 Simple enough, and the cost of early pivot?
 About €6,000.
 The cost of a potential rewrite later?
 Easily €20,000+ and weeks of business disruption.
 Plus, my client got exactly what they needed the "first" time around.

-Here's a practical example from developing my game.
-Initially, I created a simple setup: a Win32 platform layer and a game engine layer, compiled into a single translation unit - just `#include`-ed them right in.
-However, as development progressed, I realized I needed a feature similar to vite or nodemon's hot-reload functionality — but with more sophisticated state management capabilities.
+Another example from developing my game.
+Initially, I created a simple setup: a win32 platform layer and a game engine layer, compiled into a single translation unit - just `#include`-ed them right in.
+However, as development progressed, I realized I needed a feature *similar* to vite or nodemon's hot-reload functionality — but with more sophisticated state management capabilities.

 Thanks to my initial architecture choices, implementing hot-reloading was staggeringly straightforward.
-By compiling the game code as a DLL, I created a system that actually surpasses vite/nodemon's capabilities in many ways.
-This setup allows me to modify game code and data structures, compile changes, and see results instantly, all while maintaining precise control over game state with live looping.
+By compiling the game code as a DLL, I created a system that actually surpasses vite/nodemon's capabilities in pretty much every way.
+This setup allows me to modify game code and data structures, compile changes, and see results instantly, all while maintaining precise control over game state, with added live looping.
 Had I chosen a different architectural approach, implementing this kind of dynamic development environment would have been *significantly* more challenging, if not practically impossible within a reasonable timeframe.
-I didn't even mention how I already included thread stub stucts and args to most of the code already.
+I haven't even touched on how I already included thread stub `structs` and `args` to most of the code already.
 So when I need to, adding multi-threading will be a sinch.
+It's all ready to go.
+Proper architecture for the win.

-Whenever I work on or with well architected software (shoutout memcache) it's:
+ I don't wanna just blow my own horn here though.
+You and I both know, dear reader, that whenever you work on or with *well architected* software (shoutout to memcache) it's:

 - Simple: Systems are easy to search, extend and maintain.
+No grep, no step.

 - Performant: Potential bottlenecks are identified early.

-- Robust: The entire system doesn't get worse when you add features.
+- Robust: The entire system doesn't *get worse* when you add features (imagine that!).

 - Less-debt: Technical debt is managed because decisions align with the *realities* of *the domain*.

 Phew.
 That was a mouthfull.
 Might be my longest blog article yet.
 Well.
-Not much else to say, so I shall now leave you with a "xeet" I lol'd at some time back:
+Not much else to say, so I shall now leave you with a "xeet" I lol'd at some time back which touches exactly on this type of thinking:

 > i don't really know how to articulate this but gamedev programmers are on an entire other level to non-games programmers
 >
 > repeatedly needing to solve problems that have never existed before, because the world you're creating them in has never existed changes you as a person

-> *christina 死神*
+> by *christina 死神*

-And on that bombshell, goodnight folks! :)
+So, on that bombshell, goodnight folks! :)